matsukei/redmine_serial_number_field/README.en.md

 * "Automatic serial number" is available as a format for custom fields for issues.
   * After creating a new custom field, you can not edit the "Regular expression".
   * Every user who can create a issue has automatic number assignment authority.
-* Automatically assign sequential numbers of specified formats on a project basis at issue registration or update.
+* Automatically assign serial numbers in the specified format at issue registration or update(Including bulk operations).
-  * It works not only for single issues but also for bulk operation.
+  * Assign a serial number for each custom field.
+If the same custom field is used for multiple projects, It will be consecutive numbers in those projects.
   * Custom field items are displayed when viewing issues.
 However, it will not be displayed when registering or updating.
 * Basic options for custom fields are also available, such as issue filter criteria and search target.